eslint/eslint/docs/rules/comma-dangle.md

 This rule is aimed to forbid or enforce trailing commas in object literals and array literals.

 This rule takes one argument.
 If it is `"always"` then it warns whenever a missing comma is detected.
+If `"always-multiline"` then it warns if there is a missing trailing comma on arrays or objects that span multiple lines, and warns if there is a trailing comma present on single line arrays or objects.
 If `"never"` then it warns whenever an trailing comma is detected.
 The default value of this option is `"never"`.